chanm003/spfx2016/README.md

 ## Configuring SP2016 Farm to Support SPFX

 This section documents the steps for enabling SPFx development at the farm-level.
 Some or all of these requirements may have already been met by enabling the farm to support Add-Ins (i.e. App Catalog already exists).
+Only Farm Administrators will have permissions to perform the steps in this section.

 ### Install Feature Pack 2